 The scheme actuary provides actuarial advice to the scheme.

-The additional State pension (on top of the basic State Retirement Pension) that used to be called State Earnings-Related Pension (SERPS).
-The amount you receive depends on your National Insurance contributions.
+The additional State pension on top of the basic State Pension (previously known as the State Earnings-Related Pension – SERPS).
+The amount you get depends on your National Insurance contributions.
 Please note – this ended on 5 April 2016.

 The value of accumulated pension rights within a pension scheme that may be used to transfer benefits from that scheme to another pension scheme.